auth0/terraform-provider-auth0/docs/resources/prompt.md

 The following arguments are supported:

 - `universal_login_experience` - (Optional) Which login experience to use.
 Options include `classic` and `new`.
 - `identifier_first` - (Optional) Boolean.
 Indicates whether the identifier first is used when using the new universal login experience.
+- `webauthn_platform_first_factor` - (Optional) Boolean.
+Determines if the login screen uses identifier and biometrics first.

 ## Attributes Reference